andyglover/video-to-sheet/README.md

 ## Required setup

-1. **Set up your own Google service account and YouTube Data API keys, and manage them securely.**
+1. **Set up your own Google service account and YouTube Data API keys, and manage them securely and responsibly.**

 2. **Create a `.env` file in the root directory with the following contents:**